-This book together with the digital marketing managment system called MARFIN The Marketing Manager, aims at furnishing the new marketing executive or the entrepreneur, who has just started his or her business and cannot afford to hire expensive marketing consultants, with a complete marketing workbook that guides them through each step necessary to good marketing.
-This practical guide provides the theory for understanding the key marketing concepts, and the computer program makes their practical application easy.
+This book together with the digital marketing managment system called MARFIN The Marketing Manager, aims at furnishing the marketing executive or the entrepreneur with a complete marketing workbook that guides them through each step of the planning process.
+This practical guide provides the theory for understanding the key marketing concepts and demonstrates their practical application in an easy way.

 For students, it is an excellent source of practical information as well as a teaching instrument.
 By following the MARFIN analytical and planning process, students will develop an understanding of the marketing thought process and how it can be creatively applied in real life.